Pseudo-spontaneous $U(1)$ Symmetry Breaking in Hydrodynamics and Holography: Holographic Superfluid with a Sourced Charged Scalar

 \subsection{The Condensate and Goldstone Correlator}

 We will first examine what effect a small source of explicit breaking has on the scalar condensate $\braket{\mathcal{O}}$ and the zero-frequency pseudo-Goldstone correlator $G_{\varphi\varphi}(0,k)$ given by \eqref{eq:susceptcorrelation}.
 The numerical results are shown in figure \ref{fig1}.
-The left panel shows that the value of the dimensionless condensate increases with the introduction of explicit breaking, while the phase transition goes from sharp to continuous.\footnote{This phenomenon might be related to the concept of imperfect bifurcations \cite{LIU2007573,gaeta1990bifurcation} and is similar to the effects of disorder on continuous phase transitions \cite{vojta2013phases,Ammon:2018wzb}.
-It would be interesting to make this point clearer in the future.} The tail of the continuous crossover increases with the source $\lambda$ such that the condensate is non-zero for every value of $T/\mu$.
+The left panel shows that the value of the dimensionless condensate increases with the introduction of explicit breaking, while the phase transition goes from sharp to continuous.\footnote{This phenomenon might be related to the concept of imperfect bifurcations \cite{LIU2007573,gaeta1990bifurcation} and is similar to the effects of disorder on continuous phase transitions \cite{vojta2013phases,Arean:2015sqa,Ammon:2018wzb}.
+It would be interesting to make this point clearer in the future.} The tail of the continuous crossover increases with the source $\lambda$ such that the condensate becomes non-zero for every value of $T/\mu$.\footnote{We have verified that the probe-limit background can be reached by via a smooth limit from a backreacted setup.}

 The behaviour of the zero-frequency pseudo-Goldstone correlator $G_{\varphi\varphi}(0,k)$ is displayed in the right panel of figure \ref{fig1} and shows perfect agreement with the hydrodynamic formula \eqref{eq:susceptcorrelation}.\footnote{$G_{\varphi\varphi}(0,k)$ follows from standard linear response analysis in holography once we identify $\varphi=\mathrm{Im}\langle\delta {\cal O}\rangle/\langle {\cal O}\rangle_{\rm eq}$ where $\delta {\cal O}$ stands for the fluctuations of the condensate.} This agreement holds only in the limit of sufficiently small explicit breaking, $\lambda/T \ll 1$; for larger explicit breaking the pseudo-Goldstone approximation is invalidated, rendering the hydrodynamics framework of section \ref{sec0} inapplicable.